EMBRYOPSIDA Pirani & Prado (crown group)

 Ipomoea (500 - I. batatas, the sweet potato), Convolvulus (100), Argyreia (90).

 Age.
 The divergence of Merremieae and Ipomoeeae has been dated to (70-)55.3(-47.8) m.y.
-(Eserman et al. 2013), rather old; the clade age in Dillon et al. (2009) that is compared with this age is the crown-group age of the whole family, not just a subclade of it, and that in Wikström et al. (2001) is the age of stem-group Convolvulaceae.
+(Eserman et al. 2013), rather old.
+The clade age in Dillon et al. (2009) that is compared with this age is the crown-group age of the whole family, not just a subclade of it, and that in Wikström et al. (2001) is the age of stem-group Convolvulaceae as a whole.

 Synonymy: Evolvulaceae Berchtold & J. Presl, Poranaceae J. Agardh